CASFRI/CASFRI/docs/specifications/attributes/cas_id.md

-## CAS\_ID
+## CASFRI Identification

-Revised: March 12, 2019
+Revised: March 19, 2019

-### Acceptable values:
+### CAS\_ID

-A unique identifier (CAS\_ID) is generated for each polygon to act as the primary key in the database.
-The CAS\_ID is a fixed length field (53 bytes) composed of five fixed length elements delimited by dash characters (“-”):
+The CAS\_ID is a unique identifier that is generated for each polygon and acts as the primary key in the database.
+The CAS\_ID is a fixed length field (53 bytes) composed of five elements delimited by dash characters (“-”):

 1. Header identifier composed of a 2 letter acronym of the